short-number/short-number.github.io/docs/versions/4.x/configurations.md

 To customize existing translations for a supported language or to add a new language, you can provide custom translations as the second argument to the `Lang::set()` method.

 ### Overwrite Translations
-There are two approaches to overriding translations:
+There are two approaches to overriding translations suffixes:

 1. **Override the current language**: Applies changes to the active language in use.
 2. **Override a specific language**: Targets a specific language, regardless of the currently active one.